CoTraderCore/COT-Tokens-DAO1L/README.md

 3) 10B to Team vested (time is setting in the migration)

-4) 20B will go to owner wallet for sales manually

-5) pool address can changeOwner
+4) pool address can changeOwner

 [Correct mint limit (no more no less) (video)](https://vk.com/videos223443924?z=video223443924_456239565%2Fpl_223443924_-2)